Reds vs. Mets Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Pete Alonso, Jonathan India and others in the New York Mets-Cincinnati Reds matchup at Great American Ball Park on Wednesday at 6:40 PM ET.
+The New York Mets visit the Cincinnati Reds at Great American Ball Park on Thursday at 12:35 PM ET.
+Those looking to place a player prop bet can find odds for Pete Alonso, Jonathan India and others in this matchup.

 Bet on this matchup or its props with DraftKings!